-In June 2014, the Yuri Levada Analytical Center published a report entitled "Russian media landscape: television, press, the Internet" [1].
-The report places particular emphasis on the fact that about one third of the population (34%) uses the Internet in order to "watch the latest news" and 20% to "understand what is happening in the country and abroad".

-Public commercial companies and state organizations do not disregard these figures and facts, since an active information policy on the Internet should be conducted in order to create a positive image and unblemished business reputation.
+n June 2014, a report entitled "Russian media landscape: television, press, the Internet" [1] was published.
+The report places particular emphasis on the fact that about one third of the population (34%) uses the Internet in order to "watch the latest news" and 20% to "understand what is happening in the country and abroad" Public commercial companies and state organizations do not disregard these figures and facts, since an active information policy on the Internet should be conducted in order to create a positive image and unblemished business reputation.